andrew-stebbing/getting-and-tidying-data-project/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt' from the downloaded data set

 ##4.
-Descriptive variables
+Interpreting the variables

-For the purposes of this assignment each of the variables names was expanded to provided a more descriptive label. (see [README](README.md), section run_analysis.R, for further details)

-In summary
+From section 3 (above) each variable can be interpreted as follows:

 - t = time domain, f = frequency domain
 - body = reading from a phone strapped to the body
 - gyro = gryroscopic reading
 - acc = accelerometer readings,
 - jerk = body jerk signals
+- mag = magnitude
 - statistical measurements are suffixed with ()
 - x, y, z denote the axis in a 3-dimensional plane for which the reading relates

+For each of these various readings there is a statistical value corresponding to suffix in the variable name: -mean(), -min(), -std(), etc...A full list is available in section 3 (above)

-Example
+Example interpretations

 Feature | Descriptive Label
 --------|------------------
-tBodyAcc-mean()-X | t-body-acceleration-mean-x
-fBodyGyroJerkMag-std()-Y | f-body-gyro-jerk-mag-standard-deviation-y
-tBodyGyroJerk-min()-Z | t-body-gyro-jerk-min-z
+tBodyAcc-mean()-X | mean of the time domiain body acceleration along the X plane tBodyGyro-std()-Y | standard deviation of the gyroscpoic movement along the Y plane fBodyGyroJerk-min()-Z | minimum of the frequency domain of the gyroscpoic readings of the body jerk signal along the Z plane.

+For the purposes of this assignment only values relating to mean and standard deviation are required.
+These relate to variables with the suffix `mean()` or `std()`.

+Variables with the suffix `meanFreq` and those with `Mean` in the name are excluded as these are calculations based on existing data and not observations themselves. (see section 3 above)

 ##5.
 The look-up table for each activity